Type text, add images, blackout confidential details, add comments, highlights and more.

 Begin by filling out the 'Equipment Category' and 'Vendor' fields.
 These are essential for identifying the medical device/system being assessed.

-In the 'Installation Location' field, provide details about where the device will be installed, including room and building information.
+In the 'Installation Location' field, specify where the equipment will be installed, including room and building details.

-Review your entries for accuracy before submitting.
-Utilize our platform's features to save your progress or share it with colleagues for collaboration.
+Finally, review all entries for accuracy before submitting.
+Utilize our platform's features to save your progress and collaborate with team members if needed.

 This Directive provides the Department of Veterans Affairs (VA) National Cemetery Administration (NCA) policy and guidance for the creation, maintenance, and disposition of Federal records.